locker-labs/sdk/packages/examples/bridge-and-split/README.md

 # bridge-and-split

-Uses @locker-labs/sdk to bridge a token from Solana to Base and then splits the token using Locker SplitPlugin.
+Bridge 0.01 USDC from Solana Devnet to Base Sepolia.
+Then split the token using Locker Split Plugin.

 ```bash
 bun install